cekrem/cekrem.github.io/content/posts/changing-jobs-without-leaving-your-company/index.md

 architects, problem solvers, code reviewers and team players – regardless of platform and language.
 Not everything you learn will be directly transferable to other areas, but your overall understanding of tech, product and problem-solving will improve nonetheless.
 And, to be a bit technical it turns out my timing was awesome.
 Jetpack Compose is the new big thing in Android, and it's basically kind of React ¯\\_(ツ)_/¯.
-So long, RecyclerView and XML, I hope we never meet again!
+So long, RecyclerView and XML; our brief encounter was more than enough!
+Bonus perk: When I get bored and fed up with doing Android all day, I have quite a few opportunities to help out on projects that require skills from my pre app developer era at Vipps, which I enjoy a lot more now than when that was all I did.
+Win-win!

 # What if my boss says no?

-Tell him/her to read this post and reconsider.
-Ask "what would this switch have to look like in two months to be considered a success?", and commit to reaching those goals.
+- Tell him/her to read this post and reconsider.
+- Ask "what would this switch have to look like in two months time to be considered a success?", and commit to reaching those goals.
 Chances are they're more reasonable than you're afraid of.
-Willingly submit yourself to be coached and evaluated regularly.
+- Willingly submit yourself to be coached and evaluated regularly.
 What if you actually nail this?
+- Agree on a mutual escape clause.
+What if the grass wasn't greener on the other side after all?
+Or what if you didn't quite have what it takes to succeed in that other area (yet)?
+If so you should have a plan on how to celebrate finding it out in the safe context of a healthy experiment.
+(I assure you, this is still cheaper than replacing you!)
-Although this shouldn't be your opening line, the fact is: If push comes to shove it might boil down to whether or not you make the switch within the company or leave the company.
+- Although this shouldn't be your opening line, the fact is: When push comes to shove it might boil down to whether or not you make the switch within the company or leave the company.

 ---
 ![Nope.](nope.gif)

+️Notice the helmet ☝️